rendall/bmapp2/README.md

 ### structure

 - `./src` contains all source.
 Develop here.
+It more or less mirrors its parent in structure
 - `./functions-src` contains intermediate compiled Netlify serverless functions
 - `./functions` contains compiled Netlify serverless functions
 - endpoint is served from `./.netlify/functions/file-name`

 ### pipeline

-Push to Github master, application shows up at <https://bmapp2.netlify.com/>
+Develop using the `.ts` files in `./src/`.
+After building, issue command `npm run build` Push to Github master, application shows up at <https://bmapp2.netlify.com/>

 ## Known bugs